Overview

 - click the close button (if displayed)

-The inner content is commonly form elements: some inputs and a submit button.
+The inner content is commonly form elements: inputs and a submit button.

 defaults